-My mother calls herself お母さん (Mom), my father uses お父さん (Dad), my older sister uses お姉ちゃん (older sister), and both my grandmas use おばあちゃん as a first-person pronoun when they talk to me.
+My mother uses お母さん (Mom), my father uses お父さん (Dad), my older sister uses お姉ちゃん (older sister), and both my grandmas use おばあちゃん as first-person pronouns when they talk to me.

-The culture behind this practice is the Japanese mindset around the importance of family structure and respect for the elderly.
-As a parent, you want your kids to differentiate you from other adults—to remind them of your higher status in the family, so they recognize you as someone to respect.
-In most cases, however, it's more of a subconscious custom and doesn't necessarily carry a "strict family" connotation.
+The cultural background behind this practice is the Japanese mindset around the importance of family structure and respect for the elderly.
+As a parent, you want your kids to differentiate you from other adults to remind them of your higher status in the family, so that they recognize you as someone to respect.
+In most cases, however, it's more of a subconscious custom and doesn't necessarily point to whether a family is strict or not.
 In fact, this practice makes me feel closer to my family and gives me more affection for them. ❤️

 Every family is different.
-Some grandparents might call themselves ばあば/じいじ, while parents might call themselves ママ/パパ—they might even choose to use 私/僕, as they do outside the home.
-Some may use family roles and then switch to usual pronouns as the kids grow up.
+Some grandparents might call themselves ばあば/じいじ, while parents might call themselves ママ/パパ — they might even choose to use 私/僕, as they do outside the home.
+Some may use family roles and then switch to the usual pronouns as the kids grow up.

 Keep in mind that there are times when people might use family role pronouns outside the family too.
 When talking to a young child, for example, you might call yourself おばちゃん, おじちゃん, お姉ちゃん, or お兄ちゃん.
 Say you come across a kid on the street trying to get their balloon unstuck from a tree branch.
-If you're female, you might say…
+If you're a young woman (or at least see yourself as a young woman, like I do), you might say:

 - May I help you?